konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 ### init

-Init command will prepare the installation, and create the initial resources that will support the installation when `kubefirst cluster create` is be called.
+The **init** command will prepare the installation and create the initial resources that will support the installation when `kubefirst cluster create` is called.

 ```
 Usage:
 kubefirst init [flags]

 Flags:
---admin-email string        the email address for the administrator as well as for lets-encrypt certificate emails
+--admin-email string        The email address for the administrator as well as for Lets-Encrypt certificate emails.
---aws-assume-role string    instead of using AWS IAM user credentials, AWS AssumeRole feature generate role based credentials, more at https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html
+--aws-assume-role string    Instead of using AWS IAM user credentials, AWS AssumeRole feature generates role based credentials, more at https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html.
 --aws-nodes-spot            nodes spot on AWS EKS compute nodes
 --clean                     delete any local kubefirst content ~/.kubefirst, ~/.k1
 --cloud string              the cloud to provision infrastructure in